-Quick access to Ms. Bremer’s CV, research agenda, scholarship, and a video clip of a representative public presentation is available below.
+Quick access to Ms. Bremer’s CV, scholarship, and a video clip of a representative public presentation is available below.
 More detailed information about these materials is available via the navigation tabs above.

 - The Unwritten Administrative Constitution, 65 Florida Law Review (forthcoming 2014).